argentumzero/bachelor-s_graduate_project/README.md

 # bachelor-s_graduate_project
 Hello, my name is Nalimova Elizaveta Alekseevna.
 I am 21 years old.
 I have bachelor's degree in specialty "Information Security".
 My graduation project was named "Information security incident managment based on artifical intellegence methods".
 I'll be honest, the title doesn't match with content.
-The dicrepancy is due to tight deadlines and the fact that I was alone development.
+The dicrepancy is due to tight deadlines and the fact that I was alone developer.
 I wanted to develop system similar to SIEM.
 But I overestimated my capabilities, only incident response was implemented in my project.
 I tried to compensate for this shortcoming with my research and achieved little success.
 Project discription:
 1. I had raw JSON files with malware signatures in the form of messages from antivirus and network traffic in the form Wireshark files (.pcap).